About NC State

 Students in Business and Manufacturing related degrees take most of their classes at the Kehoe Center in Shelby, which is seven miles northwest of main campus.
 This 163,000 square foot state of the art facility houses a nationally recognized Integrated Systems Technology laboratory and the regional Advanced Manufacturing Tool & Die Center, as well as an EnterpriseOhio Network’s Skillsmax Center.

-Students can take classes at the Crawford Success Center in downtown Bucyrus and the Urban Center in downtown Mansfield.
-These outreach centers offer face to face classes as well as video conference classes.
+Students can take classes at the Crawford Success Center in downtown Bucyrus.
+This outreach center offers face to face classes as well as video conference classes.

 Our students compete in club sports including men’s and women’s soccer, men’s and women’s basketball, baseball, softball and a host of intramural sports.
 Numerous clubs are also available for a host of social, religious and political interests.